What Does Your Favorite Color Say About You? Pink, Red, Green, And More

 Black

-Black—is a fascinating color—the combination of all colors—It has come to be associated with sad, austere imagery.
-However, its dark appeal is often linked closely to artistry, sensitivity, and intelligence.
+Black is a fascinating color as it is the absence of color altogether.
+It has come to be associated with sad, austere imagery.
+However, its dark appeal is often linked closely to artistry, sensitivity, luxury, and intelligence.
 Black is a color that often conceals, meaning that a person whose color of choice is black may purposely hide their feelings from the world.
-On maps, it refers to human-made structures, such as roads or buildings.
+On maps, the color often refers to human-made structures, such as roads or buildings.
 In many cultures, the color black often represents a void and is the color of mourning.

 Blue